ballerina-platform/ballerina-dev-website/learn/getting-started/language-basics.md

 ## Error Reporting

-Ballerina does not support the notion of exception.
+Ballerina does not support the notion of exceptions.
 Instead, errors are handled as part of the normal control flow.
 Errors are first-class citizens in Ballerina.
-There are a few mechanisms for handling errors, which are centered around an error type. error is a basic type in Ballerina, and error values can be passed around just like any other type.
+There are a few mechanisms for handling errors, which are centered around an ``error`` type.
+The ``error`` type is a basic type in Ballerina, and error values can be passed around just like values of any other type.

 Errors are reported by functions returning error values.